Thrill of Victory, Agony of Defeat, and Joy of Learning

 Posted by Orrin Woodward on August 24, 2013

 The whole series now boiled down to one game for the Band of Brothers (BoB).
-If they lost, it was over; otherwise, with a win, both teams would settle it once and for all on Day 7.
+If they lost, it was over; otherwise, with a win, both teams would settle it once and for all on day seven.
 Each team experienced the increasing pressure and grueling exhaustion by reaching our competitive limit.
-Nevertheless, it is an athletes dream to experience true competitive greatness when one’s physical limits are reached and the mental discipline must take over.
+Nevertheless, it is an athlete’s dream to experience true competitive greatness when one’s physical limits are reached and the mental discipline must take over.
 I took the measure of each man on the court just before passing in the ball to start game three.
 Every single player was a winner who had his game face on, determined to give his all and contribute to his team’s victory.
-In other words, no one had cracked and it promised to be a war to the finish.
-The final game started with baskets trading back and forth and it was tied at 4 points a piece at the first water break.
+In other words, no one had cracked, and it promised to be a war to the finish.
+The final game started with baskets trading back and forth and was tied at 4 points a piece at the first water break.
 The BoB, however, surged out of the break, scoring three unanswered baskets to take a commanding 7–4 lead.

-Ending this run was not an option and I found myself repeating the words “stops and pops” out loud.
+Ending this run was not an option, and I found myself repeating the words “stops and pops” out loud.
 Holger and Bill knew exactly what I meant, namely, stops on defense and quick pops on offense.
-The next offensive series for BoB was crucial because overcoming an 8–4 lead would have been a tall order.
-Thankfully, we did not give the BoB any good looks at the rim and even if we did, we vowed to foul if necessary, as we could not allow an easy shot.
+The next offensive series for the BoB was crucial because overcoming an 8–4 lead would have been a tall order.
+Thankfully, we did not give the BoB any good looks at the rim, and even if we did, we vowed to foul if necessary, as we could not allow an easy shot.
 Still, their next shot danced tauntingly on the rim, for what seemed like an eternity, before finally rolling off into Holger’s awaiting arms.

 I thoroughly enjoyed myself in this series.
 Looking back, I think the key lesson each of the players took away from it was how much fun it can be to incorporate the PDCA process into life.
 When winners get together to compete, it promises to be a great time.
-In all the games, no one trashed talked, did cheap shots, or cheated.
+In all the games, no one trash-talked, gave cheap shots, or cheated.
 Instead, it was just competition at the highest of levels amongst friends and business partners.
 I cannot wait until next year!
 Anyone care to join us?